usegalaxy-eu/website/freiburg/services.md

 ### Galaxy Training Workshops

-Locally in Freiburg, we offer twice per year a free full-week hands-on high-throughput sequencing data analysis workshop.
-A typical workshop schedule looks as follows:
+Locally in Freiburg, we offer twice per year a free full-week hands-on high-throughput sequencing (HTS) data analysis workshop.
+A typical workshop schedule for a week looks as follows:

-- Monday:     Introduction to Galaxy and HTS
+- Monday:     Introduction to Galaxy and HTS data analysis
-- Tuesday:    Quality control, IGV, ChIP-Seq,
+- Tuesday:    Quality control, IGV, ChIP-Seq data analysis
-- Wednesday:  RNA-Seq
+- Wednesday:  RNA-Seq data analysis
 - Thursday:   HiC data analysis, Methyl-C data analysis
 - Friday:     Bring your own data, exercises

 We have more training material for various topics to teach, e.g. Transcriptomics, Metabolomics, Metagenomics, Proteomics, Genome Annotation, Variant Calling, ... .
 Topics usually are selected from desired topics of the applicants.

 All workshops are announced on our [events page](https://galaxyproject.eu/freiburg/events).
-Registrations are possible through our website.
+Registrations are possible through our website after the announcement.

-We and other members of the Galaxy training network (GTN) are giving training courses around the world for data analysis and for developers and administrators.
+We and other members of the Galaxy training network (GTN) are giving training courses around the world for data analysis, and for developers and administrators.
 Check the website of the main [Galaxy project](https://galaxyproject.org/events) as well as the [de.NBI](https://www.denbi.de) website for [de.NBI courses](https://www.denbi.de/training)

 ### Galaxy Training Material

 The Freiburg Galaxy Team is a very active contributor to the community-driven development of GTN Galaxy training material.
 All of this material is **online, and freely accessible for everyone** at [https://training.galaxyproject.org](https://training.galaxyproject.org).

-We provide more than 150 tutorials designed for both **self-training** and **workshops** for Galaxy users, developer, and administrators.
+We provide more than 170 tutorials designed for both **self-training** and **workshops** for Galaxy users, developers, and administrators.
 Each tutorial comes with:

-- Introduction of the topic
+- Introduction of the topic with information and theoretical background as slide show
 - Step-by-step instruction of the data analysis guiding through the analysis workflow
-- Real world example data sets
+- Real world example data sets stored in our data library and on zenodo
 - Interactive tour

-We also provide the technical support with tools, data, virtualized instances, ...
+We also provide the technical support with tools, data, virtualized instances, ... .
 So you can use this material on our Galaxy instance or you can spin up your own Galaxy server!

 If you want to offer a training course to other researchers, we do maintain a set of material for “train the trainers” and we are happy to share our knowledge and experience in this area with you.
 We are also providing training material for Galaxy developers and admins as well as the possibility to use iPython notebooks and jupyter directly in Galaxy.
+If you want to give a Galaxy training, you can request a [TIaaS](https://galaxyproject.eu/tiaas.html) on our webpage to get dedicated resources for it.

 ### Collaboration/Contribution Fests